zigurous/unity-math-utils/README.md

 # Math Utils

-The Math Utils package provides extensions and utilities for working with numbers in Unity projects including generating random chance values, processing inputs, and more.
+The Math Utils package provides extensions and utilities for working with numbers in Unity projects including processing inputs, generating random numbers, and much more.

 ## Installation